dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 ![A screen recording of the board with the player walking around pushing blocks as they go.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/assets/pushing.svg)

-We ended up with this code:
+We ended the last part with this code:

 ```console
 .